Our Cloffice Space- Before and After

 I wanted there to be a true separation of space when guests are staying.

-In addition, having the desk area in your closet frees up A LOT of space (provided that you are ok emptying out a whole closet).
+In addition, having the desk area in your closet frees up a lot of space (provided that you are okay with emptying out a whole closet).

-It also just feels much cozier, and you can get a little more creative in your “cloffice” because at the end of the day you can shut the door on it.
+It also feels much cozier, and you can get a little more creative in your “cloffice” because, at the end of the day, you can shut the door on it.

-I considered wallpaper but I ultimately decided to keep things budget-friendly and go with leftover paint that we had in the garage.
+I considered wallpaper, but I ultimately decided to keep things budget-friendly and use leftover paint from the garage.
 (In fact, it’s the same paint I used on our painted sideboard.)

 I hung some wallpaper!
 Here’s how this cloffice is looking today.
-Feel free to peruse the photos at the bottom to see the before.
+Feel free to peruse the photos at the bottom to see the before look of this space.

 How to Create a Closet Office